MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbOnline/audio-conferencing-in-office-365/enable-users-to-record-their-name-when-they-join-a-meeting.md

 - 为节省时间或自动执行此操作，可以使用 [Set-CsOnlineDialInConferencingTenantSettings ](https://go.microsoft.com/fwlink/?LinkId=715757) cmdlet。

--  Windows PowerShell 是所有有关管理用户和允许哪些用户执行操作。 使用 Windows PowerShell，可以通过单点管理来管理 ，这样做可在有多个任务需要执行时简化日常工作。 若要开始使用 Windows PowerShell，请参阅下列主题：
+- Windows PowerShell is all about managing users and what users are allowed to do.
+With Windows PowerShell, you can manage Office 365 using a single point of administration that can simplify your daily work when you have multiple tasks to do.
+To get started with Windows PowerShell, see these topics:

   - [为什么要使用 Office 365 PowerShell](https://go.microsoft.com/fwlink/?LinkId=525041)

   - [使用 Windows PowerShell 管理 Office 365 的最佳方式](https://go.microsoft.com/fwlink/?LinkId=525142)

-- Windows PowerShell 具有很多好处中快速、 简便起见和生产力通过只使用 Office 365 管理中心中的，如时要进行设置更改多个用户一次。 请在以下主题中了解这些优点：
+- Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center, such as when you are making setting changes for many users at one time.
+Learn about these advantages in the following topics:

   - [Windows PowerShell 和 Skype for Business Online 简介](https://go.microsoft.com/fwlink/?LinkId=525039)